Sparsity in long-time control of neural ODEs: Introduction

 Let us motivate our reason for considering the neural ODE and optimal control interpretation of supervised learning.
 In practice, one typically considers some discrete-time analog of \eqref{eq: 1.2}, e.g. a forward Euler scheme of the form

 for $i\in[n]$, where $n_t\geqslant2$ and $\bigtriangleup t=\sfrac{T}{n_t}$.
 The scheme \eqref{eq: resnet} is an example of a \emph{residual neural network} (ResNet), a popular neural network architecture introduced in \citep{he2016deep}.
-As shown in \citep{he2016deep}, such neural networks provide, empirically, remarkable interpolation \emph{and} extrapolation performance when $n_t$ is large (of the orders of hundreds or thousands).
+As shown in \citep{he2016deep}, such neural networks provide, empirically, remarkable interpolation \emph{and} extrapolation performance when $n_t$ is large (of the orders of hundreds).
 Here, $n_t$ is referred to as the \emph{depth} of the network \eqref{eq: resnet} and each time-step $k$ is called a \emph{layer}.
-When $n_t$ is large, one is said to do \emph{deep learning}.
 However, the theory supporting these empirical results is not completely mature (\citep{zhang2016understanding}).

 We observe that when $\bigtriangleup t>0$ is fixed, the time horizon $T$ can be used to estimate the depth $n_t$.
 This warrants the study of the behavior of optimal control problems for neural ODEs when $T$ is increased.
 On another hand, for many problems in optimal control, tracking the control and the trajectory over the entire time interval yields quantitative stability estimates for both when $T$ is large enough.
-This is for instance the case in turnpike theory for linear quadratic (LQ) problems (\citep{porretta2013long}).
+This is for instance the case in turnpike theory for linear quadratic (LQ) problems (\citep{geshkovski2022turnpike}).
+This setup is further motivated by empirical studies in machine learning literature, where a penalty of the state over each layer has been seen to yield better larger margin predictors, and thus better generalization, for specific classification tasks (\cite{elsayed2018large}).
 Consequently, in this work, rather than \eqref{empiric loss}, we are led to consider

 where $\mathscr{E}$ is defined in \eqref{empiric loss}, and where we set $\*x(t)=\{\*x_i(t)\}_{i\in[n]}$.
 Our goal in this work is to provide a rather complete picture of the behavior of solutions to \eqref{eq: 1.4} and \eqref{eq: 1.2} as functions of $T$.